Fermi surface expansion above critical temperature in a Hund ferromagnet

 Such a strong-coupling FM regime is expected in the multiorbital Hubbard model, where Hund's coupling stabilizes a large local moment.
-This large local moment indeed gives rise to a strong {\it local} correlation~\cite{Werner_2008,Haule_2009,Georges_2013}, as revealed by the previous studies based on the dynamical mean-field theory (DMFT)~\cite{Metzner_1989,Georges_1996}.
-Beyond the DMFT, Hund's coupling also induces significant {\it nonlocal} correlations~\cite{Nomura_2015} while its effect on the spectral properties remains unexplored.
+This large local moment indeed gives rise to strong {\it local} correlations~\cite{Werner_2008,Haule_2009,Georges_2013}, as revealed by the previous studies based on the dynamical mean-field theory (DMFT)~\cite{Metzner_1989,Georges_1996}.
+Beyond the DMFT, Hund's coupling also induces significant {\it nonlocal} correlations~\cite{Nomura_2015} while its effect on spectral properties remains unexplored.

 In this Letter, we study the two-orbital Hubbard model with the cellular dynamical mean-field theory (cDMFT)~\cite{Lichtenstein_2000,Kotliar_2001}, a cluster extension~\cite{Maier_2005} of the DMFT, revealing how the Hund-induced nonlocal spin correlations influence the single-particle properties.
 The model exhibits two distinct regimes, one governed by the AFM fluctuation and the other governed by the FM fluctuation, depending on the electron filling.
-We first show that the different types of spin-spin correlations bring about different momentum dependencies of the single-particle self-energy, reconstructing the Fermi surface (FS) differently.
+We first show that the different types of spin correlations bring about different momentum dependencies of the electron self-energy, reconstructing the Fermi surface (FS) differently.

-Then, focusing on the FM-fluctuation regime, we find a FS-volume expansion {\it above} $T_c$: While it is natural to see a volume expansion of the majority-spin FS in the FM long-range-ordered metal below $T_c$, we find a similar spectrum even above $T_c$ in the strong-coupling regime with the large preformed local moment.
-We discuss the emergence of ``Hund's physics'' in momentum space behind the unusual behavior.
+Then, focusing on the FM-fluctuation regime, we find a FS-volume expansion {\it above} $T_{\rm C}$: While it is natural to see a volume expansion of the majority-spin FS in the FM long-range-ordered metal below $T_{\rm C}$, we find a similar spectrum even above $T_{\rm C}$ in the strong-coupling regime with the large preformed local moment.
+We discuss the emergence of ``Hund's physics'' in momentum space behind this unusual behavior.

 \paragraph{Model and Methods.}